MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ### 4. Identity attack detection

-[Azure Advanced Threat Protection (ATP)](/azure-advanced-threat-protection/what-is-atp) is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your on-premises Active Directory environment.
+[Microsoft Defender for Identity](https://docs.microsoft.com/en-us/defender-for-identity/what-is) is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your on-premises Active Directory environment.

 ## Phase 2: Significant incremental improvements